MetOffice/fab/docs/source/advanced_config.rst

 Managed arguments
 =================
-Fab manages some command line arguments for some tools.
+Fab manages some command line arguments for a few of the tools it uses.

 Preprocessors
 -------------